Mobirise Website Builder

 More about

-Till now her music was known by audiences in India, France, Norway, Portugal, England, Algeria, Spain, Italy, Israel, Belgium, Greece, Switzerland, Hungary, Reunion, Monaco, Morocco, Thailand, Denmark, Romania, Serbia and Sweden.
-March 2007 she played on the Babel Med International festival in Marseilles, from where fifty six French radio channels broadcasting their concert.
+Sudeshna's musical journey has transcended borders, captivating audiences in India, France, Norway, Portugal, England, Algeria, Spain, Italy, Israel, Belgium, Greece, Switzerland, Hungary, Reunion, Monaco, Morocco, Thailand, Denmark, Romania, Serbia, and Sweden.
+Notable performances include the Babel Med International festival in Marseille in March 2007, broadcasted live on fifty-six French radio channels.